ERNST MACH AND PIERRE DUHEM ON PHYSICAL THEORY

 The second way in which the meanings of the symbols in theory language differ from those in the other language of science is that the meanings of theory are determined by their context, by the statements that constitute the theory itself.
 Therefore, according to whether the physicist adopts one or another theory, the variables in the symbolic law change their meaning, so that the law may be accepted by one physicist who admits one theory while it may be rejected by another physicist who admits an alternative theory.
 Duhem illustrates this contextual determination of meaning in theory language in his discussion of Kepler’s observational laws and the symbolic laws of Newton’s theory.
 The formulas that constitute Kepler’s laws refer to orbits, but when they are replaced by the symbolic formulas that are deduced from Newton’s dynamics, the symbolic law contains variables referring to forces and masses also.
 The translation from Kepler’s laws into symbolic laws presupposes the physicist’s prior adherence to the hypotheses of the theory.
 The contextual determination of the meanings of theories is Duhem’s wholistic concept of theory, a concept that is strategic to his views about scientific criticism of theories.
 With his wholistic view he says theoretical physics is not like a machine but is more like an organism.

 Throughout most of the history of philosophy, philosophers believed that while the multiplicity of languages argues for the existence of a conventional aspect in human language, still, as Aristotle said, while men speak different languages, they have the same cognitive experiences.
 This is the thesis of a naturalistic semantics; all men have the same cognitive experience when in the presence of the same reality, because there is a natural relation between knowledge and reality.
-Mach’s theory of sensations and of their identification with elements of the phenomenal world is a variation of this thesis.
+Mach’s theory of sensations and of their identification with elements of the phenomenal world is a contorted variation of this thesis.
 But Duhem could not fit this thesis to the language of physical theory, even while he, like Mach, maintained it for the language of observation.
-He viewed physical theory as so artifactual, that its meanings could not be natural but had to be artificial.
-Therefore the language of theory does not describe either the real or the phenomenal world, the world of nature.
-At the same time he was not led to conclude that theory is meaningless.
-Thus his reconciliation strategy was to make the artificial semantics of theory language describe or represent the language of science, which is not a phenomenon of nature but rather is an artifact.
+He viewed physical theory as so artifactual that its meanings could not be natural but had to be artificial.
+Thus physical theory does not describe either the real or the phenomenal world of nature; it only describes symbols.
+But he was not led to conclude that theory is meaningless.
+His reconciliation strategy was to make the artificial semantics of theory describe the language of science, in effect a metalanguage.